 The constitution provides for an independent judiciary.
-The dependence of the courts on the Ministry of Justice and Police and Ministry of Finance, both executive agencies, for funding was a threat to judicial independence.
-Some progress was reportedly made towards financial independence of the Court of Justice, when the two agreed to allow the court to manage a budget of its own for smaller expenditures.
+The dependence of the courts on the Ministry of Justice and Police and the Ministry of Finance, both executive agencies, for funding was a threat to judicial independence.
+Some progress was reportedly made towards financial independence of the Court of Justice when the two aforementioned ministries agreed to allow the court to manage a budget of its own for smaller expenditures.

-Human rights activists complained that there was no effective remedy for constitutional violations, as a succession of governments failed to install a constitutional court as mandated by the constitution.
+Human rights activists continued to complain that there was no effective remedy for constitutional violations, as a succession of governments failed to install a constitutional court as mandated by the constitution.
+In August the National Assembly approved the legislation for the establishment of a Constitutional Court.